alexkau/ChatGlobal/README.md

 Running ChatGlobal
 ------------------

-Install the requirements on the server:
+Install the requirements on the server.
+Using a virtualenv is recommended.
 `pip install -r requirements.txt`

 Edit the `WebSocket()` declaration at the top of /static/chat.js to point to your server's IP.